telerik/ajax-docs/controls/panelbar/design-time/smart-tag.md

 ## RadPanelBar Tasks

 * **Choose Data Source** lets you change the declarative menu binding by selecting a data source from a drop-down list of all available data source components.
-If you select "**<New Data Source...>**" the standard Windows [Data Source Configuration Wizard](http://msdn2.microsoft.com/en-us/library/ms247282(VS.80).aspx) appears, where you can create and configure a data source component.
+If you select **`<New Data Source...>`** the standard Windows [Data Source Configuration Wizard](http://msdn2.microsoft.com/en-us/library/ms247282(VS.80).aspx) appears, where you can create and configure a data source component.
 If you select "**(None)**", you remove the existing binding.

 * **Configure Data Source...** opens the standard Windows [Data Source Configuration Wizard](http://msdn2.microsoft.com/en-us/library/ms247282(VS.80).aspx), where you can configure the currently bound data source component.